A Level Drama and Theatre Studies

 - Technical (for example lighting designer, sound technician)

 Many companies value a drama qualification because of the broad skillset that it gives you.
-It is worth thinking laterally about the professions where performance skills will be valued, for example a barrister or MP would theatrical training a definite plus.
+It is worth thinking laterally about the professions where performance skills will be valued.

 Entry & Training